 However, despite the similarities, they are not considered to be homologous, as there is no doubt they have arisen independently.
 They are in radically different animal groups (called phyla: chordates and molluscs respectively) which have completely different body plans, so there is no possibility of the eyes being derived from comparable or equivalent embryonic tissues.

 It is also recognised that for homologous organs or tissues the developmental processes should be comparable.
 It has long been accepted, including by evolutionists, that the early stages of embryonic development will not be susceptible to change: because so much later development depends on it, changes to early development will lead to detrimental deformities rather than something useful.
 And this view is reinforced the more we learn about the complex and coordinated genetic and biochemical mechanisms involved in embryonic processes – it is evident that random changes to these mechanisms will merely produce deformities.
-To produce useful changes would require so many coordinated changes that the chance of these occurring is realistically nil.
+To produce useful developmental changes would require so many coordinated genetic changes that the chance of these occurring is realistically nil.